 Hon.
 Craig Simailak: Thank you, Mr. Speaker.
 I thank the member for his question.
-Currently there have not been any discussions between Qulliq Energy Corporation and the proponent that is working towards opening up a mine close to Iqaluit.
+Currently, there haven't been any discussions between the Qulliq Energy Corporation and the proponent that is working towards opening up a mine close to Iqaluit.
 Thank you, Mr. Speaker.